amansharma1134/AI-Shopping-Agent/README.md

 # 🛍️ AI Shopping Agent

-An AI-powered shopping assistant that enables semantic product search and personalized recommendations using NLP and FastAPI.
+An AI-powered semantic product search and recommendation system that uses text embeddings and cosine similarity to return meaning-based product results instead of traditional keyword matching.
 ---

 ## 🚀 Features